MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-collections-page.md

 ## Search by URL

-On th [Active sites page](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true), use the Search box.
+On the [Active sites page](https://admin.microsoft.com/sharepoint?page=siteManagement&modern=true), use the Search box.
 As with the classic SharePoint admin center, you can also sort by URL.

 ## Available storage and storage limit bar